twinfoundation/entity-storage/packages/entity-storage-connector-decentralised/docs/reference/interfaces/ISyncChange.md

 > `optional` **id**: `string`

-The item id if the operation is a delete.
+The item id of the operation if it is a delete.

 ***